SofiaStrazzi/Software_and_Computing_Exam/README.md

 # Software_and_Computing_Exam

 The project contains:
-- 2 folders, each with 3 .root files with the datasets (signal, background and mixed data):
+- 2 folders, each with 3 .root files with the datasets (signal, background and real (mixed) data):
   - the trees folder contains the 3 data samples with all the events;
   - the reducedtrees folder contains 3 reduced data samples with just the first 10000 events for each leaf, useful to try the program in just few minutes
 - another folder containing an example of some output results by the different macros;